thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions/literals_and_character_ranges.md

 This environment has been set up to have a simple function called `regex_match(regex, str)`, which is what we will use to test our regular expressions with.
+Try it out!

 `regex_match(regex="[A-Z]{2}", str="TX")`{{execute}}

 The first argument `regex` is our regular expression, and the second argument `str` is the string we are matching against.
 The function will return either `MATCH` or `NO MATCH`.

-For the curious this is actually set up in a Python3 environment using the following implementation:
+> For the curious this is actually set up in a Python3 environment using the following implementation:
 ```python
 import re